dev-shinobi/dev-shinobi/README.md

 <p>my ultimate goal is to become a full stack developer that can work elegantly with a team of like minded developers to create beautiful and innovative web applications that provide real value to users , and to achieve this i am constantly adding more skills and information to my knowledge base and evolving .</p>

 <h2><u>Skills and experiences </u></h2>
 <p> i have honed my skills in Html , css , javascript , vanilla Php and various javascript frameworks like angular , react , node.js ,  bootstrap .
-I am also very skilled with UI/UX designing using Canva & Figma .
+I also have a decent amount of knowledge with UI/UX designing using Canva & Figma .
 I spend my day time freelancing , researching , studying or coming up with new web designs and implementing them and my night time i spend completing related web developers challenges on different challenge websites as you will find on my git repositories . </p>

 <h2><u>Hobbies</u></h2>
 <p> When i'm not coding i some how find myself in the kitchen cooking/baking something i watched online or imagined in my head 😄  , and occasionally i enjoy playing video games [we could play 🎮 sometime]. i'm also in the habit of listening to audio books while taking long walks </p>